dubsalot/vscode-container-demo/README.md

 # Introduction
-This is a repo that will be used as a demo of yaml pipelines in Azure DevOps for Tech Exchange at Regions.
+This is a repo that will be used as a demo of yaml pipelines in Azure DevOps for Tech Exchange.
 It will include a multi-stage pipeline creates a build, runs some unit tests, deploys the build to multiple environments.
 It will possibly include some “cloud native” deployments, but the scope of the project is to demo the pipelines.

 # Technologies
 As of now, the application is a simple hello-world web application.
 If there is time, I would like to learn Azure Functions and include that in the demo.